SophieDeBenedetto/blog/posts/go_concurrency.md

 Go provides robust support for concurrent programming.
-Using goroutines and channels, we can ensure that our program works on on more than one task in a given time period.
+Using goroutines and channels, we can ensure that our program works on more than one task in a given time period.
 This is perfect for scenarios in which we need to process large sets of data in a timely manner and report on the results of this processing back to the caller.

 In this post, we'll use goroutines, channels and WaitGroups to process a "bulk user registration" request.

-This post was inspired by my learnings from Federico León's course, [Golang: The Ultimate Guide to Microservices, available](https://www.udemy.com/course/golang-the-ultimate-guide-to-microservices-in-go-part-1/) on Udemy.
+This post was inspired by my learnings from Federico León's course, [Golang: The Ultimate Guide to Microservices](https://www.udemy.com/course/golang-the-ultimate-guide-to-microservices-in-go-part-1/) available on Udemy.

 ## Concurrency is NOT Parallelism!